SunilPandian/SunilPandian/README.md

 ## 🚀 About Me
 I am a data-driven professional with **7+ years of experience at Amazon Development Centre**, currently transitioning into a Data Analyst role.

 My background in customer operations has given me strong exposure to **real-world business problems, KPIs, and performance metrics**.
-I now apply analytical tools like **SQL, Excel, Power BI, and Python** to extract insights, identify inefficiencies, and support data-driven decision-making.
+I now apply analytical tools like **SQL, Excel,, Tableau, Power BI, and Python** to extract insights, identify inefficiencies, and support data-driven decision-making.

 I focus on solving problems related to:
 - Customer behavior & satisfaction